MateuszPuchacz/sales_analysis_supermarket/README.md

 ## 🔗 ER Diagram

-The data model consists of two tables connected by a one-to-many relationship.
+The data model consists of two tables connected by a one to many relationship.
 MasterData stores product details (category, prices, UOM), while InputData contains transactional sales records.
 The relationship ensures consistent product information across transactions and supports accurate sales and profit analysis.